fewagency/boilerplate-pattern-library/README.md

   ```

 2. `cd` into the new project directory
-3. Create a new empty git repo (in github)
+3. Create a new empty git repo for your new project through your git service
+(If on github, keep the resulting page open in your browser - it has some nifty commands you'll want to copy and use)
 4. Set the new repo up as a new remote with tracking (`-u`) in your local project:

   ```shell